ottlinger/hornherzogen/README.md

 #### Composer / Dependency Management
-In case you want to develop the dependency manager can be installed
+In case you want to develop the dependency manager can be installed via:
 ```
 $ curl -s https://getcomposer.org/installer | php
 $ php composer.phar install